The Talent Fund

 - Focuses on health, homelessness, LGBTQI+ people, and children and young people

-- Makes proactive grants to organizations close to George Michael's philanthropic interests
+- Makes proactive grants to organisations close to George Michael's philanthropic interests

-- Recently made 20+ grants from Last Christmas record royalties supporting disadvantaged children at Christmas, youth mental health, and LGBTQ+ young people experiencing homelessness or family estrangement
+- Has made grants from Last Christmas record royalties supporting disadvantaged children at Christmas, youth mental health, and LGBTQ+ young people experiencing homelessness or family estrangement

 WhyteWater Fund